How to Read Your Umbrella Payslip: A Step-by-Step Guide

 How is holiday pay shown on an umbrella payslip?

-Either as a rolled-up line added to each payslip (at 12.07% of gross pay) or as accrued pay held until you take leave.
-Ask your umbrella which method applies to your contract.
+It may show as a rolled-up line on each payslip.
+This is 12.07% of gross pay.
+Or it may sit as accrued pay.
+The umbrella holds it until you take leave.
+Ask your umbrella which method applies to you.

 What should I do if my payslip looks wrong?

-Contact your umbrella's payroll team immediately and ask for a written breakdown of every line.
-Check net pay matches your bank deposit.
-A compliant umbrella will explain every figure without hesitation.
+Contact your umbrella’s payroll team right away.
+Ask for a written breakdown of every line.
+Check that net pay matches your bank deposit.
+A compliant umbrella will explain every figure.
+They will not hesitate.

 What are the income tax rates for 2026-27?